 With all that in mind, here is my personal review of a variety of cardio machines that are common fixtures in most gyms.

-Climbing stairs is a good way to exercise your heart, lungs and leg and unless you have access to long flights of steps, a stair climber machine is a viable alternative.
+Climbing stairs is a good way to exercise your heart, lungs, and legs and unless you have access to long flights of steps, a stair climber machine is a viable alternative.
 Stair climbers work your legs and butt very effectively – especially if you take large steps.
-Another low impact exercise, stair climbers are generally okay for heavier exercisers although you need to monitor yourself for knee soreness as the repetitive, load bearing action of walking up endless stairs may cause problems.
-To get the most from a stair climber, try and go “hands free” so to more closely replicate “real” stair climbing.
+Another low impact exercise, stair climbers are generally okay for heavier exercisers although you need to monitor yourself for knee soreness as the repetitive, load-bearing action of walking up endless stairs may cause problems.
+To get the most from a stair climber, try and go “hands-free” so to more closely replicate “real” stair climbing.

 Upper body bike

 Saving the best to last, I firmly believe that the indoor rower is one of the best cardio machines around.
-It involves every major muscle in your body, is low impact, can be made as hard or as easy as required and there are an almost infinite number of different workouts that can be performed.
+It involves every major muscle in your body, is low impact, can be made as hard or as easy as required and there is an almost infinite number of different workouts that can be performed.
 On average, and according to my research, rowing machines burn around 15-percent more calories than most other cardio machines so they are very effective for weight control.
-Given the choice, I’ll choose a rower ahead of almost every other piece of cardio equipment.
+Given the choice, I’ll choose a rower ahead of almost every other piece of cardio equipment on most occasions.